finbourne/lusid-sdk-csharp/sdk/docs/ComplexMarketDataApi.md

                 // uncomment the below to set overrides at the request level
                 // AnnulStructuredDataResponse result = apiInstance.DeleteComplexMarketData(scope, requestBody, opts: opts);

-                // [EARLY ACCESS] DeleteComplexMarketData: Delete one or more items of complex market data, assuming they are present.
+                // DeleteComplexMarketData: Delete one or more items of complex market data, assuming they are present.
                 AnnulStructuredDataResponse result = apiInstance.DeleteComplexMarketData(scope, requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }